Generic selectors

 Humility is required to repent of sin to God.
 A repentant attitude is often manifested as deep sorrow:

 Because fasting humbles us, it is a very appropriate way to approach God when we repent of sin.
 No one can truly repent and receive God’s forgiveness if there is an air of pride or haughtiness.
-So, fasting can be a powerful way to repent of sin because it helps us put aside pride and replace it with humility.
+Fasting can be a powerful way to repent of sin because it helps us put aside pride and replace it with humility.
 Fasting also shows God how seriously we are seeking His forgiveness:

 Seeking God is what fasting is all about.
 It is the means by which we draw close to Him.
 Upon hearing of the ruined state of Jerusalem, Nehemiah mourned and sought God.
 In his prayer, he admitted their sins and then reminded God of His promises.
 Notice verses 6-9 in particular:

-NEHEMIAH 1:2-11 Hanani, one of my brethren, came, he and certain men of Judah.
-And I asked them concerning the Jews who had escaped, who were left of the captivity, and concerning Jerusalem.
-3 And they said to me, “The remnant who are left of the captivity there in the province are in great affliction and reproach.
-And the wall of Jerusalem is broken down, and its gates are burned with fire.”
-4 And it came to pass when I heard these words, I sat down and wept.
-And I mourned for days, and fasted, and prayed before the God of heaven.
-5 And I said, “I pray You, O LORD God of heaven, the great and awesome God Who keeps covenant and mercy for those who love Him and keep His commandments; 6 Let Your ear now be attentive, and Your eyes open, so that You may hear the prayer of Your servant, which I pray before You now, day and night, for the children of Israel Your servants, and confessing the sins of the children of Israel which we have sinned against You.
-Both I and my father’s house have sinned.
-7 We have acted very corruptly against You and have not kept the commandments nor the statutes nor the ordinances which You commanded Your servant Moses.
-8 Remember, I beseech You, the word that You commanded Your servant Moses, saying, ‘If you deal treacherously, I will scatter you among the nations; 9 But if you return to Me, and keep My commandments and do them, though your dispersed were cast out to the outermost part of the heavens, yet I will gather them from there and will bring them to the place that I have chosen to cause My name to dwell there.’
-10 Now these are Your servants and Your people whom You have redeemed by Your great power and by Your strong hand.
-11 O LORD, I beseech You, let now Your ear be attentive to the prayer of Your servant, and to the prayer of Your servants who delight to fear Your name.
-And I pray You, make Your servant successful today, and grant him mercy in the sight of this man” (for I was the king’s cupbearer).
+NEHEMIAH 1:2-11 that Hanani one of my brethren came with men from Judah; and I asked them concerning the Jews who had escaped, who had survived the captivity, and concerning Jerusalem.
+3 And they said to me, “The survivors who are left from the captivity in the province are there in great distress and reproach.
+The wall of Jerusalem is also broken down, and its gates are burned with fire.”
+4 So it was, when I heard these words, that I sat down and wept, and mourned for many days; I was fasting and praying before the God of heaven.
+5 And I said: “I pray, LORD God of heaven, O great and awesome God, You who keep Your covenant and mercy with those who love You and observe Your commandments, 6 “please let Your ear be attentive and Your eyes open, that You may hear the prayer of Your servant which I pray before You now, day and night, for the children of Israel Your servants, and confess the sins of the children of Israel which we have sinned against You.
+Both my father’s house and I have sinned.
+7 “We have acted very corruptly against You, and have not kept the commandments, the statutes, nor the ordinances which You commanded Your servant Moses.
+8 “Remember, I pray, the word that You commanded Your servant Moses, saying, ‘If you are unfaithful, I will scatter you among the nations; 9 ‘but if you return to Me, and keep My commandments and do them, though some of you were cast out to the farthest part of the heavens, yet I will gather them from there, and bring them to the place which I have chosen as a dwelling for My name.’
+10 “Now these are Your servants and Your people, whom You have redeemed by Your great power, and by Your strong hand.
+11 “O Lord, I pray, please let Your ear be attentive to the prayer of Your servant, and to the prayer of Your servants who desire to fear Your name; and let Your servant prosper this day, I pray, and grant him mercy in the sight of this man.”
+For I was the king’s cupbearer.

 At another time, the nation of Israel fasted two days after the Feast of Tabernacles in order to confess their sins: